 The nearby town of Happy Adventure, where Chuck also owns an inn and restaurant, was actually named by Peter Easton.
 This famed pirate apparently found refuge in the small harbour!

 With perfect weather and even better views, we had almost forgotten the main purpose of this tour.
-So, when our first whale made an appearance, it came as a bit of a surprise.
+So, when our first Humpback Whale made an appearance, it came as a bit of a surprise.
 Seeing this massive creature so close to us was intimidating and almost seemed imaginary.

 These graceful giants swam and dove and announced themselves with big blows, as we watched in awe.
 At one point, there were about five surrounding us.